apache/www-site/content/foundation/press/kit/index.md

     </div>
 </div>

-The new blank template for the “Powered By” logos as well as select project “Powered By” logos can be downloaded [here](./poweredBy/powered-by-template-2019).
+The new blank template for the “Powered By” logos as well as select project “Powered By” logos can be downloaded [on our template site](./poweredBy/powered-by-template-2019).
 The old template (black “powered by” band) is deprecated and should not be used for any current graphics use.

 ## ASF Badges  {#badges}